jeffswartz/opentok-node/sample/Broadcast/README.md

 horizontal and vertical presentation.
 Click any stream to make it the focus (larger) video in the layout.

+## Notes for testing this special version of the apply

+** This version is intended for internally Vonage Testing against the tbdev environment. **

+No effort has been made to make the client UI reflect what is happening in the archive.

+To test:

+1. Start the app (`node index.js`).

+3. Open http://localhost:3000/participant in a browser.
+(You may want to disable your computer speaker.)

+3. Open http://localhost:3000/host in another browser tab.
+Click the * Start Broadcast * button.

+4. After 10 seconds, allow access to screen sharing in the host.

+7. In Safari, open the http://localhost:3000/ page and click the Broadcast URL link.
+   Wait for the screen-sharing stream to appear.

+5. Click the Toggle Layout button a couple of times.

+  Note that the broadcast uses vertical or horizontal presentation when there is a screen-sharing stream.

+6. Stop screen sharing.

+Note that the broadcast uses best fit layout when there is no screen-sharing stream.

+See the code in the index.js file, which sets `layout` to `'bestFit'` and sets `screenshareType` to either `horizontalPresentation` or `verticalPresentation`.

 ## Walkthrough

 This demo application uses the same frameworks and libraries as the HelloWorld sample.
 If you have